Split large files into smaller files with GSplit

-These pieces are easier to:
+These split files are then easier to:

 - Copy to floppy or any removable media disks.